marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Understanding the DOM

-**Thoughts**: We how to use the command line, the DOM(Document Object Model), review on html selectors and tags, css rulesets, and setting up Atom.
+**Thoughts**: We learn how to use the command line, the DOM(Document Object Model), review on html selectors and tags, css rulesets, and setting up Atom.

 ### Day 7-9: Sep 1-3, 2017